Mon - Fri 7:30 Am to 5:00 Pm

 PHASE TWO

-After agreement on the final design of your kitchen, you are ready to start all necessary activities which will bring your renovation project to the finishing line.
+After agreeing on the final design of your kitchen, you are ready to start all necessary activities to bring your renovation project to a close.

 Step 1 - Order & Pickup/Delivery

-You can do that by either going to Ikea or by giving them a call.
-With the print-out from the online Ikea planner, the good people at Ikea can pull up your list, and they will convert it into an order.
+You can do that by either going to Ikea or calling them.
+With the printout from the online Ikea planner, the good people at Ikea can pull up your list and convert it into an order.

-I suggest that you have Ikea make the delivery instead of bringing home all the items yourself.
-They have a reasonably priced flat fee, so it is genuinely not worth the hassle of doing it yourself, in my opinion.
+I suggest Ikea make the delivery instead of bringing home all the items yourself.
+They have a reasonably priced flat fee, so it is genuinely not worth the hassle of doing it yourself.

 Step 2 - Removal of old kitchen

-However, if your project is a kitchen renovation and not a new house project, you must have the old kitchen removed before I can install the new kitchen.
+However, if your project is a kitchen renovation and not a new house project, you must remove the old kitchen before I can install the new kitchen.

-If you don't want to do this yourself, I will be happy to refer you to a very reliable guy I know very well.
-However, he cannot dispose of the old cabinets for you, but if the old kitchen is still in a reasonable state, it might even bring in some money or be picked up for free if you post it on Facebook Marketplace or Kijiji.
+If you don't want to do this yourself, I will gladly refer you to a reliable guy I know very well.
+He can also dispose of the old cabinets for you, but if the old kitchen is still in a reasonable state, it might even bring in some money or be picked up for free if you post it on Facebook Marketplace or Kijiji.

 Step 3 - Painting, Plumbing & Electrical

-When you have removed the old kitchen, it's good to make any significant changes to the plumbing and electrical installations.
+After removing the old kitchen, it's a good idea to make any significant changes to the plumbing and electrical installations.

-Having the walls and ceilings painted before I install the cabinets and all the panels, in particular, will give the best result, in my opinion.
+In my opinion, the best result will be to paint the walls and ceilings before I install the cabinets and all the panels.

 Step 4 - Installation of new kitchen

-Finally, the room is ready, and t The assembly and installation of the kitchen cabinets can begin.
+Finally, the room is ready, and the assembly and installation of the kitchen cabinets can begin.

 I will assemble and install all Ikea parts.
 That includes cabinets, doors, drawers, panels, shelves, toe-kicks, handles, and knobs, to mention a few.
 And, of course, everything, according to Ikea's instructions.
 Sounds great, huh?

-In general, the only thing I don't install is the countertop and sink/faucet unless it is an Ikea laminate or butcher block countertop with NO joints.
+In general, the only things I don't install are the countertop and sink/faucet unless they are Ikea laminate or butcher block countertops with no joints.

-If you will have floating floors installed after the kitchen installation, I will have to postpone the installation of any panels which run to the floor.
+If you have floating floors installed after the kitchen, I will have to postpone the installation of any panels that run to the floor.

 Step 5 - Measurement of Countertop